the-teachingRSE-project/competencies/example_career_path.md

 ## Senior RSE

-The new position involves taking responsibility for the RSE related aspects of a large inter-organisational project involving diferent organisations..
+The new position involves taking responsibility for the RSE related aspects of a large inter-organisational project involving different organisations.
 With her new responsibilities comes a shift in the importance of various aspects of her work.
-Having this position in an inter-organistaional project places far more emphasis on communication skills.
+Having this position in an inter-organisational project places far more emphasis on communication skills.
 She is spending time teaching people(TEACH skill) to onboard them into the project.
 There is a lot of interaction with different stakeholders to the project like funders and user groups(USERS skill).
 And to keep track of where the project is going and how to distribute her time she leverages Kanban boards (PM skills).
-Her work has for already been heavy on (TEAM) skills, but now also the leadership aspect comes into play.
+Her work so far has already been heavy on (TEAM) skills, but now also the leadership aspect comes into play.
-The job experience as a leading RSE for a large project was the last requirement necessary to be awarded the "Science Enabling Doctor" from an institutionalized center of RSE education, recognizing her track record of valuable software contributions, and her specialized experience in leading and mentoring people.
+The job experience as a leading RSE for a large project was the last requirement necessary to be awarded the "Science Enabling Doctor" from an institutionalised centre of RSE education, recognising her track record of valuable software contributions, and her specialised experience in leading and mentoring people.
 Some personal choices in her career made the traditional route of doing a Dr.-Ing. inconvenient.
 These doctoral degrees are of course recognised by various funding agencies, such as the DFG, and hence enables RSEs that have chosen to not follow a research focused career path to act as a Principal Investigator for RSE-focused grant applications.